The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : I thought we were making progress.
 Now you're impatient after 400 years of slavery.
 Malak

-: Am I the only one sitting here whose done nothing about it until now?
+: Am I the only one sitting here who's done nothing about it until now?
 Moses

 : I do know a few things about military action.
 Still, if you are not going to listen to me, then why did you take me away from my family?
 Malak